• Home

 Blue Bin

-he blue bin (Blaue Tonne) in Germany is designated for paper and cardboard recycling.
+The blue bin (Blaue Tonne) in Germany is designated for paper and cardboard recycling.
 It is important to note that plastic bags should not be used in the blue bin, as they can contaminate the recycling process.
 To facilitate recycling, cardboard boxes should be flattened before placing them in the blue bin.
-These measures help ensure the efficient processing of paper waste and cardboard waste, contributing to Germany’s sustainable waste management practices.
+Beverage cartons, such as Tetra Paks, do not belong in the blue bin because they are composite packaging made of paper, plastic, and often aluminum.
+Clean paper bread bags with small plastic or cellophane windows generally belong in paper recycling, because recycling mills can screen out the window during processing.
+The best option is to separate the materials first: tear off the plastic window for the yellow bin and put the paper body in the blue bin.

 Here are some examples of items that can be disposed of in the blue bin, and which not: